ceramicnetwork/docs/docs/reference/self-id/index.md

 ### [**Using the Web module →**](../../tools/self-id/write.md)

-The Web module provides user authentication, data storage, and retrieval for browser-based web applications.
+The Web module provides user authentication, data storage, and retrieval for browser-based applications.

 ### [**Using the Core module →**](../../tools/self-id/read.md)